sum779/Crop-Recommendation-System/README.md

 **rainfall** - rainfall in mm Based on this variables, we will try to predict crop recommendation system for farmers.

+# Model Implementation:
-_I have implemented a Gaussian Naive Bayes machine learning model, achieving an accuracy of 99.5%.
+I have implemented a Gaussian Naive Bayes machine learning model, achieving an accuracy of 99.5%.
 I plan to deploy this model using Flask and Heroku, making it accessible to farmers worldwide.

-This dataset is available in  Kaggle ._ https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset
+**Dataset:** This dataset is available in  Kaggle ._ https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset